 For an explanation on the types of voting equipment used, click here.

 The audit is conducted “as part of the computation and canvass of returns.”
+25 Pa.
+Stat. § 3031.17.
 The canvass of the returns is only open to those authorized to be present, which includes the candidates and their appointed watchers and attorneys.
 Watchers are “permitted to keep or check their own computation of the votes cast.”
-See, 25 P.S. §2650 and 25 P.S. §3153(a).
+25 Pa.
+Stat. § 3153(a); see also 25 Pa.
+Stat. § 2650.
 While the outcome of the canvass is made public, there are no provisions specifically stating that the audit results from during the canvass must also be made public.

 Audit Counting Method

 Pennsylvania uses a mix of machine and hand count.
 Audits are to be conducted “using manual, mechanical or electronic devices of a type different than those used for the specific election.”
+25 Pa.
+Stat. § 3031.17.
 No other requirements for the counting method are specified.

-Additional counting instructions are provided in the Directive Concerning the Use, Implementation and Operation of Electronic Voting Systems by the County Board (pdf) issued by the Secretary of the Commonwealth in 2011.
-Page 4 states: “For those counties using optical scan electronic voting systems, the county board of elections shall conduct the statistical recount manually.”
+Additional counting instructions are provided in a 2011 Directive issued by the secretary of the commonwealth: “For those counties using optical scan electronic voting systems, the county board of elections shall conduct the statistical recount manually.”
+Secretary of the Commonwealth, Directive Concerning the Use, Implementation and Operation of Electronic Voting Systems by the County Board (June 2011).

-Counties using direct recording electronic (DRE) voting systems are instructed to conduct the statistical recount using the ballot images contained in the system.
+Previously, counties using direct recording electronic (DRE) voting systems were instructed to conduct the statistical recount using the ballot images contained in the system.
 Pennsylvania removed its DRE voting systems from use statewide prior to the 2020 election cycle.
 We therefore categorize audits in Pennsylvania as entirely manual.